-Installing a wood burning stove in your home creates an ambiance of warmth and coziness.
-When the evenings get cool it is wonderful to be able to warm your home with heat and light from a wood stove.
-The best wood burning stoves available today are environmentally friendly with very few emissions so they can reduce your carbon footprint.
+Having a wood burning stove in your home creates an ambiance of warmth and coziness.
+When the evenings get cold, it’s wonderful to be able to warm your home with heat from a wood stove.
+The crackle of burning logs creates a cozy environment that can’t be substituted.
+Wood burning stoves have a reputation for being terrible polluters.
+However, the best wood burning stoves available today are environmentally friendly with very few emissions to reduce your carbon footprint.
 They look nice and will be perfect for keeping warm on those cold winter nights.

 Our top pick for the best wood burning stoves is the Drolet EPA-Certified Fireplace Wood Insert.
 It looks nice, burns wood well and the brick inserts help the heat last up to 8 hours, so the area stays warm longer on less wood.